LVOL98/LVOL98.github.io/_posts/2020-01-01-Subdivision.md

 ## The Methodology, Learning by subdivision

-Let's start by expressing it in algorithmic terms and then in a more understandable way
+### The algorithmic way

+Let's start by expressing it in algorithmic terms and then in a more understandable way.
+The basic idea is to look at the most essential part of any technique: the movement.
+Now all movements starts from the legs as the body can only lean without moving the legs, and leaning usually doesn't cause confusion in learning.
+After having defined the movements of the legs, the movements of the hands are defined.
+Alas the leg movements and the hand movements are combined and any rotations are dealt with.
+Now the algorithm

 ```python
 Decomposit the movement(legs, hands):